An Overview of the Henderson History

 Notable people with Henderson in their blood include:

-* Almost 4000 members of the Clan Henderson Society
+* Over 4000 members “gathered” into the Clan Henderson Society

 * A key player in the Presbyterian Reformation in Scotland.